ducerfbleu/aalegate/README.md

 1. **Plane 1---LLM**: every prompt, completion, tool call, token usage, timing (SHA-256 hash-chained)
 2. **Plane 2---Internet**: egress allow/deny per domain (optional, via `--egress`)
 3. **Plane 3---Filesystem**: content-addressed before/after manifest of work directories

+## Why Aalegate

+**Agentic AI** is powerful tool, however, realizing its full potential requires complete delegation—to let agents write code, install packages, and execute commands autonomously—that could put a bare PC system to a real risk that most individuals are running.

+The risks could be **catastrophic** that agentic harness alone cannot prevent: Agents are prone to **hallucinations** that could often lead to fatal deletion of the system.
+Complete access to internet could risk **prompt injection** or **supply chain attack** that result in exploitation of the system.

+**Containerization** is a solution for isolating agentic workflow.
+However, such isolation alone is not sufficient.
+A fully air-gapped container may not reach critical services, such as provider authentication.
+A container with internet access is a real security risk, unless the user manages the traffic system-wide.
+Making things worse, logs inside the container are invisible to the users and tamper-prone.
+In short, there is not much of a middle ground for autonomous agentic AI and secure deployment.

+**Aalegate**, or “**Agentic AI Lean Gateway**”, propose to be such a middle ground.

+Aalegate is a **lean gateway equipped with only essential functions** that individual users need to safety run AI agents on their own machines.
+It provides *airgap-by-default* with *controlled egress* for connecting essential domains (e.g., for LLM provider authentication).
+It sits in between agentic harness and LLM provider, and *records the logs of all the communication* between the two party—system messages, prompts, responses, and tool calling, etc. The log management is *centralized* where provenance from multiple harness lands in one auditable place, encrypted at rest, serving as an *independent history for user-side audit*, which agents cannot tamper with.

+Aalegate is a *per-user tool* that treats end-users as **first-class citizens**—HPC users; home lab operators; and individuals with PC who seek to delegate to autonomous agents without risking their system.

+Aalegate mainly written in **standard-library Go** (TUI with three Go-team maintained library) and **standard-library Python**.
+It has minimal third-party dependency philosophy by design, for smallest possible supply chain attack risk.
+We believe that this matters for individual users who don’t have a security team auditing their dependency trees.
+It has three Go lightweight binaries and a Python launcher.
+It consists of a recorder that hash-chains every LLM exchange, an egress proxy that allowlists only the necessary domains, and a TUI that allows the users to navigate the logs.
+Four container runtime builds—Docker, Podman, Apptainer, Kata—are provided with one launcher.

 ## Runtimes